Andolatam/api-docs/source/includes/_checking_account.md

 }
 ```

-The users can add funds to their MercadoPago accounts using the companyID and total.
-The 'total' parameter is given from 'Get Checking Account' endpoint.
+The Business can add funds to their Ando.la accounts, through their MercadoPago accounts, using the companyID and total (funds to add to account).
+Will send a link with MercadoPago payment gateway in order to add funds.

 ### HTTP Request